saierd/ftp-sync/README.md

 These are the complete parameters of the script:

 ```
-usage: ftp_sync.py [-h] --host HOST --user USER --password PASSWORD
+usage: ftp_sync.py [-h] --host HOST --user USER --password PASSWORD [--sftp]
+                   [--allow-any-host-key] [--delete-files] [--dry-run]
-                   [--delete-files] [--dry-run] [--index-file FILE]
+                   [--index-file FILE]
                    LOCAL_PATH [REMOTE_PATH]

 positional arguments:
   LOCAL_PATH            directory on the local machine to synchronize
   REMOTE_PATH           path on the remote machine where files get uploaded
                         (default: /)

 optional arguments:
   -h, --help            show this help message and exit
   --host HOST           FTP host
   --user USER           FTP user
   --password PASSWORD   FTP password
+  --sftp                Connect using SFTP instead of FTPS
+  --allow-any-host-key  Allow any host key when connecting to SFTP
   --delete-files        delete files that were uploaded but do not exist
                         locally anymore
   --dry-run             print output only, do not modify any files
-  --index-file FILE    filename for the index file (default: ftp_sync.json.gz)
+  --index-file FILE     filename for the index file (default:
+                        ftp_sync.json.gz)
 ```